-SCRCOG - Climate Adaptation and Resiliency Planning for Protection of Public Drinking Water

-SCROG is integrating climate change information into water planning processes for the South Central region as well as developing an adaptation plan for the region and the South Central Connecticut Regional Water Authority.
-With changing precipitation patterns, sea level rise, and drought anticipated due to climate change, water resource managers will benefit from integration of climate data into planning.
+SCRCOG - Climate Adaptation and Resiliency Planning for Protection of Public Drinking Water and drought anticipated due to climate change, water resource managers will benefit from integration of climate data into planning.
 The SCRCOG is working with regional planners, utility water managers, and climate science experts to identify climate risks and thresholds of importance to the regions water utilities, conduct a historical climate data analysis for the region, and prepare/analyze future climate projections and impacts.
 Using a scenario approach SCRCOG will assist water utility managers as they incorporate this data into planning activities.
 SCRCOG will also create a guide for other regional entities and/or municipalities considering integration of climate change data into planning efforts.